keshvi-srivastava/US-Election-Data-Exploration/Project_Report.md

 ## Tasks -
 #### 1. Reshape dataset election_train from long format to wide format.
 Hint: the reshaped dataset should contain 1205 rows and 6 columns.
 The data was reshaped from long format to wide format.
 Earlier, two columns 'Party' and 'Votes' were changed to columns 'Democratic Votes' and 'Republican Votes'.
 This way we reduced the number of observations, and  got a single unique observation for each unique County and State combination in the data.

 #### 2. Merge reshaped dataset election_train with dataset demographics_train.
 Make sure that you address all inconsistencies in the names of the states and the counties before merging.
 Addressing Inconsistencies -
-- In election data, we first removed the substring 'County' from the 'County' column.
+- In election data, we first removed the sub-string 'County' from the 'County' column.
 - In election data, then we mapped the name of states from abbreviation to full names to match the State names in the demographic data.
-- After this we performed some common operations like - 'strip()' and 'upper' on 'State' and 'County' columns of both datasets to remove whitespaces and convert the strings to Uppercase.
+- After this we performed some common operations like - 'strip()' and 'upper()' on 'State' and 'County' columns of both datasets to remove white-spaces and convert the strings to Uppercase.

 Merging Data -
 We used an inner join on columns 'State' and 'County' to merge the two datasets.